 One important thing to note is that the gearing of a mountain bike is fundamentally different than that of a road or tri bike.
 Mountain bike gears are not meant to cruise at high road speeds – they are meant to be responsive in technically challenging conditions.
 Even a perfectly-outfitted mountain bike will be a couple miles-per-hour slower than the same ride on a road or tri bike.

 Entering a triathlon for the first time can be an exciting experience.
-The most important thing to remember is not everyone is there for the competition.
-Most entrants are only concerned with having fun and racing against their own best times.
+The most important thing to remember is not everyone is there trying to win.
+Most entrants are only concerned with having fun and racing against their own best times, or perhaps completing their first race ever so they can cross it off their bucket list.
 Enjoy yourself and do not be concerned early on about having all the right gear.
 You always have the option of buying the professional equipment later to help your times, but at first, just relax and revel in the new adventure.